ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 {{site.data.keyword.attribute-definition-list}}

-# Assigning access to an individual bucket
+# Assigning access to an individual object
 {: #iam-bucket-permissions}

 Assign access roles for users and Service IDs against buckets, by using either the UI or the CLI to create policies.